cbeck88/lua-primer/README.md

 the executable to `/usr/bin/bjam`.)

-To run the tests, go to the `/test` folder, build with `b2`, and go to `stage` to run test executables there.
+To run the tests, go to the `/test` folder, build with `b2`, and go to `/test/stage` to run primer's test executables there.

+`/test/stage_lua` will contain some executables relevant to lua's and eris' internal unit tests.

 Compiler Support
 ================